-Clark just got two little girls really excited about this crap and then left them with me for four months while he coached football.
+So Clark just got two little girls really excited about this and then left them with me for four months while he coached football.
 TAKE IT BACK.

 A few days ago, I agreed to let the girls make something that looked a lot like melted poo but was in fact brownies.
 I told them to grab a chair and push it up to the counter.
 While the chairs began stuttering across the tile floor, I saw a wave of competitiveness flood the girls’ eyes.
 I then watched them jockey back and forth for the honor of First Child to the Counter.

 Charlee, being older, arrived first and proceeded to push her chair directly in front of the mixing bowl.
 Hattie, realizing defeat, immediately collapsed to the floor in all her three-year-old glory.
-After making sure she hadn’t been shot, I asked her what was wrong.
+After surveying the area for snipers, I asked her what was wrong.

 That was where I was going to put my chaaaaiiiirrr.
 There’s no roooooom for me now.
 I won’t be able to see annyyyythhiiinnnggg!!!

 I assured her I would scoot the bowl over and make sure they could both see.

 “Do you think I would only let Charlee mix?”
 No, she replied.